spray/spray/docs/documentation/spray-routing/key-concepts/directives.rst

     }

-Assume that *foo* and *baz* "hook in" response transformation logic whereas *bar* leaves the ``responder`` of the ``RequestContext`` it receives unchanged before passing it on to its inner route.
+Assume that *foo* and *baz* "hook in" response transformation logic whereas *bar* leaves the ``responder`` of the ``RequestContext`` it receives unchanged before passing it on to its inner Route.
 This is what happens when the ``complete("Hello")`` is called:

 1. The ``complete`` method creates an ``HttpResponse`` an sends it to responder of the ``RequestContext``.